ain/tekkie.dev/_posts/2018-01-07-facebook-detox-experiment.md

 H&M does fast fashion, McDonald's does fast food and IKEA does fast furniture. __Facebook is about fast friendships__.
 Unfriending works the same way as does throwing away a tee shirt that only cost 5€ to buy.
 Quantity over quality.

-One of Hollywood's greatest, Denzel Washington, put it nicely, <q class="quote--inlined">We all want to be liked, but now we all want to be liked by 16 million</q>:
+One of Hollywood's greatest, Denzel Washington, put it nicely:

+> We all want to be liked, but now we all want to be liked by 16 million

-<iframe width="560" height="315" src="https://www.youtube.com/embed/0bj3j8WHh5k?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen class="video--inline-youtube"></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0bj3j8WHh5k?rel=0&amp;showinfo=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen class="video--inline-youtube"></iframe>

 ### Privacy